jspecify/jspecify/docs/docs/spec.md

 > If a given declaration is annotated with both `@NullMarked` and
 > `@NullUnmarked`, these rules behave as if neither annotation is present.

-If none of the enclosing declarations meet either rule, then the type usage is *not* in a null-marked scope.
+If none of the enclosing declarations meet any rule, then the type usage is *not* in a null-marked scope.

 ## Augmented type of a type usage appearing in code {#augmented-type-of-usage}